Silvan, Diyarbakır: Islamic era

-In early 1260, the city was besieged and captured, and its population was massacred by the Mongol army led by Hulagu Khan, with the help of his Georgian and Armenian allies.
+In early 1260, the city, defended by its last Ayyubid ruler Al-Kamil Muhammad, suffered the Siege of Mayyāfāriqīn, and its population then massacred by the Mongol army led by Hulagu Khan, with the help of his Georgian and Armenian allies.
 The Artukids eventually disappeared in 1408 under the attacks of the Qara Qoyunlu.

 Ottoman Empire

 In 1896, reports by the British Vice Consul Hallward indicate that many villages were destroyed during the Armenian massacres in 1895.
 Hallward was engaged in the rebuilding of about 35 villages.